 There are many other, more obscure decorations for this season, but I have written too much already, so go search them out for yourselves.

 For an interesting way to spend Childrens Day, see my article-

 or head out to the curious and very rustic Heisanbo Festival -

 * One thing that always complicates Japanese culture is the fact that the calendar was changed!
 In 1871 the government adopted the Western Calendar and as a result the SEKKU as they are celebrated today fall about one month earlier in the year than they usually did.
 In some areas of Japan certain SEKKU and other festivals and holidays and celebrated according to the old calendar.

-Interestingly, however, in the case of Tango no Sekku this one month difference does not now make much of a difference because the rice transplanting season has also moved up about one month earlier in the year- so the raising of the long poles still coincides with the ancient tradition of set up poles by the paddy fields before transplantation.
+Interestingly, however, in the case of Tango no Sekku, this one month difference does not now make much of a difference because the rice transplanting season has also moved up about one month earlier in the year- so the raising of the long poles still coincides with the ancient tradition of setting up poles by the paddy fields before transplantation.